Losses: completion period

 The completion period is the accounting period in which the Theatrical Production Company (TPC) ceases to carry on the separate theatrical trade.

-Prior to the completion period, if a loss is made in the separate theatrical trade the TPC can only surrender the loss for Theatre Tax Credit, where applicable, or use it against future profits of the same trade.
+Prior to the completion period, if a loss is made in the separate theatrical trade the TPC can only surrender the loss for Theatre Tax Credit, where applicable, or carry it forward to set against future profits of the same trade.

 Losses of the completion period